TFDuesing/vagrant-ansible-control-machine/README.md

 	cd vagrant-ansible-client
 	vagrant up

-If Vagrant is new to you, you might want to read the [Up And SSH](http://docs.vagrantup.com/v2/getting-started/up.html) section of Vagrant’s Getting Started documentation for what to do next.
+If Vagrant is new to you, you might want to read the [Up and SSH](http://docs.vagrantup.com/v2/getting-started/up.html) section of Vagrant’s Getting Started documentation for what to do next.

 Configuration